10 Powerful Questions To Ask Yourself To Achieve Your Goals

-In this post, we’ll explore ten questions to ask yourself if you want to achieve your goals.
+In this article, we’ll explore ten questions about goals you can ask yourself to get more clear about the things you want to achieve.

-Questions (the right questions, that is) are a powerful way to get our own answers without consulting with a second person.
+Questions (the right questions) are a powerful way to get our own answers without consulting with a second person.

 Of course, human interactions are necessary, and if we talk to the right person, they can help us see things more clearly.

 I have a friend who’s around 30 years older than me.
 He’s more like a second dad to me.

 He once told me that he doesn’t like psychologists, that they’re useless.
 I asked him why.

 He said that talking to a therapist is like talking to a tree.
 He said you might as well talk to yourself.

 And at the end of the day, he said, therapists only ask questions.
 You can ask those questions yourself and spend that money somewhere.